au-research/ARDC-23-things/README.md

-# 23 Research Data Things
+# 23 (research data) things

 This repository contains an update of the Australian National Data Service's (ANDS) 23 (research data) Things, which ran in 2016.

-## What is 23 (research data) Things?
+## What is 23 (research data) things?

-23 (research data) Things is self-directed learning for anybody who wants to know more about research data.
+23 (research data) things is self-directed learning for anybody who wants to know more about research data.
 "Things" is a neat concept for creating packaged content on any topic.

-23 (research data) Things is an adaptation of previous 23 Things programs including:
+23 (research data) things is an adaptation of previous 23 Things programs including:

 * 23 Things for Web 2.0 developed by Helene Blowers at Charlotte Mecklenburg Library
 * 23 Research Things @ Melbourne 2014 developed by The University of Melbourne